PROJECT - A Musical Exploration of Critical Regionalism

 •Paul Ricoeur, History and Truth, 1955

-When I began writing these, I was drawn to the intersection of design and cultural histories embedded in architecture, particularly the philosophy of Critical Regionalism.
-It was my cousin, an architect, who later shared with me Goethe's observation that 'Music is liquid architecture, architecture frozen music' - a connection that now seems inevitable.
+When I began writing these pieces, I was drawn to the intersection of design and cultural histories embedded in architecture.
+It was my cousin, an architect, who later shared with me Goethe’s observation that ‘Music is liquid architecture, architecture frozen music’ - a connection that now seems inevitable.

 The Preludes: